MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

     ```

 > [!NOTE]
 > This setting affects all sites.
 There are no options to preserve changes to custom script settings only on some specific sites.
 This parameter will be available until November 2024.
+After that date, it will no longer be possible to prevent SharePoint in resetting custom script settings to its original value to the whole tenant.

 ## Features affected when custom script is blocked